-Over the past month, my research team here at MattressInsider.com has been digging up some really interesting sleep facts that I thought we’d share with you.
+Over the past month, MattressInsider.com has been digging up some really interesting sleep facts and statistics.

-Martha Stewart only gets 4 hours asleep in an average night.
+Did you know that Martha Stewart only gets 4 hours asleep in an average night?

-Add this infographic to your site by copying and pasting the text below.
+Add this sleep infographic to your site by copying and pasting the text below.

-If you only learn one new thing here today, it should be this: almost half of all Americans are not getting enough sleep every night.
+If you only learn one sleep fact today, it should be this: almost half of all Americans are not getting enough sleep every night.
 The lack of sleep is even more noticeable in younger people.

 The Sleepy States

 In a large study of Americans and their sleeping habits, almost half a million people were interviewed and asked to report on how many hours of sleep they usually got on an average night.
 This brought about some interesting sleep facts and statistics, and some that were quite surprising.
 In total, accounting for all of the states, around 35% of those interviewed said they were getting less than 7 hours of sleep per night on average.

 That was not the surprising part, but the breakdown between states may be a bit of a surprise for some.
 Hawaii actually had the worst results in this study, with only 56% of those interviewed reporting to have had at least 7 hours of sleep per night.
 That really breaks apart the whole image of a tropical paradise that many Americans have when they think about Hawaii.

 In contrast to that, South Dakota had the best results in this study with 72% of those interviewed reporting to have had at least 7 hours of sleep per night.
 This result lines up fairly well with the rest of the states around the middle of the country – most of these states range from 66% to 71% of people getting at least 7 hours of sleep per night.